reeve02/os212/links.md

 * [Linux FHS Guidelines](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf) <br> A guideline from linux for using FHS, it contains all the explanation for FHS just like documentation in python.
 I think it can be helpful if you want to learn FHS thoroughly, or you can just refer to the cheatsheet in the first link.

 * [Linux Tutorials, Linux Directory Structure](https://www.youtube.com/watch?v=yWiUPWHljWg) <br> A video about FHS and linux directory structures.
 I think it can be helpful to help you understand more about linux FHS and linux directory structures in general.

+* [Big Brother File System](https://gist.github.com/c4milo/1950644) <br> A GitHub repository of BBFS.
+I think it can be helpful for the quiz tomorrrow.